 - Heart failure

-The longer high blood pressure is left unattended, the higher the chances are that one of these serious health issues forms.
+The longer high blood pressure is left unattended, the higher the chances are that one of these serious health issues will form.
+Hypertension is the most important modifiable risk factor to reduce complications.
 This is why it is so important for seniors to have their blood pressure monitored so they can spot potential blood pressure issues before they become too serious.

 How is Blood Pressure Measured?